dongpng/coling2020/README.md

 More info about the individual files is provided at the bottom of this README.

+**data**: only the spelling variants and analogies are provided in this Github repositiory.
+For all other files, see the Zenodo repository: https://doi.org/10.5281/zenodo.4134030

 **src/config.ini**: add the path to the main directory here.
 So, the path referring to the directory with the following structure:

-**data**: only the spelling variants list is provided in this Github repositiory.
-For all other files, see the Zenodo repo (LINK TO BE ADDED).

-.
-├──data
-├──src
-├──README.md
-├──environment.yml
-├──environment_from_history.yml
+   |-- data
+   |-- src
+   |-- README.md
+   |-- environment.yml
+   |-- environment_from_history.yml

 ## Data